 The central bus station in town services the whole country, Transnasional have an office at this bus station.
 There’s also a second bus station outside of the town which most of the smaller companies go from – Just to be confusing sometimes they will drop off at the central station, but depart from the secondary one.
 Make sure you know where your bus is leaving from when you buy a ticket!

-Many travellers head for Penang and would be best to go to Butterworth and take the ferry over into Georgetown as the buses terminate at the newer Sungai Nibong station in the south of the island – the traffic can also be heavy & time consuming.
+Many travellers head for Penang.
+The best plan to get there is to go to Butterworth and take the ferry over to Georgetown as the buses terminate at the newer Sungai Nibong station in the south of the island.
+The traffic can also be heavy & time-consuming.

 Malaysian Airlines & AirAsia both fly from the Kota Bharu airport, twenty minutes from the city, accessible by public bus and taxi.

 About the author: Ben Turland is a keen traveller who is currently eating and photographing his way around South East Asia and writing about his experiences both on his own website and for us as an ambassador.
 You can follow more of his writing on his personal blog.